Genivia/ugrep-indexer/README.md

 The *ugrep-indexer* utility recursively indexes files to accelerate recursive grepping.

-*Note: this is a 0.9 beta version subject to change and improvements based on experiments and user feedback.
-The implementation has been extensively tested for correctness.
+*Note: this is a 0.9 beta version of a new generation of "monotonic indexers", subject to change and improvements based on experiments and user feedback.
+Regardless, this implementation has been extensively tested for correctness.
 Additional features and performance improvements are planned.*

 [ugrep](https://github.com/Genivia/ugrep) is a grep-compatible ultra fast file searcher that supports index-based searching as of v3.12.5.